 For the success of any alternative measure, the child's views must be sought, heard and inform decision-making, the development of any plans, and subsequent interventions and risk management strategies.
 Failure to do so could have significant implications for the success of any alternative.
+Further insight into this area of practice can be found within Section 4.

-9.2 Voices of Parents, Caregivers, and Families
+9.2 Voices and Role of Parents, Caregivers, and Families

-The importance of engaging with families of children in conflict with the law is explicit within General Comment No. 24 (2019, p.10) which states:
+The importance of engaging with families of children in conflict with the law is explicit within General Comment No. 24 (2019, p.10) which emphasises :

-"that State parties explicitly legislate for the maximum possible involvement of parents or legal guardians in the proceedings because they can provide general psychological and emotional assistance to the child and contribute to effective outcomes.
+"... that State parties explicitly legislate for the maximum possible involvement of parents or legal guardians in the proceedings because they can provide general psychological and emotional assistance to the child and contribute to effective outcomes.
 The Committee also recognizes that many children are informally living with relatives who are neither parents nor legal guardians, and that laws should be adapted to allow genuine caregivers to assist children in proceedings, if parents are unavailable."